Sunishka-Sharma/llm-alignment-evaluator/README.md

 3. Run the RLHF demo to generate RLHF-related visualizations

 The script uses existing evaluation results and does not require modifying the main.py file.
 It will automatically load all available model evaluations and generate the appropriate visualizations.

+### Key Visualizations Explained

+#### Rewrite Effectiveness
+The rewrite effectiveness visualization provides insights into how well the constitutional rewriting system improves prompts:
+- Shows the percentage of prompts that were successfully improved
+- Displays the count of prompts that were improved vs. not improved for each model
+- Helps analyze the effectiveness of different rewriting rules

+#### Self vs Cross Evaluation
+This visualization compares how models evaluate themselves versus how they are evaluated by other models:
+- Side-by-side comparison of self and cross-evaluation scores across dimensions
+- Helps identify potential biases in self-evaluation
+- Reveals discrepancies in how models judge the same responses

 ### Benefits of Using `generate_plots.py`